 The Coalition on Human Needs supports efforts to strengthen and protect SNAP access and benefits to individuals and families with low incomes.
-Congress must invest resources to make benefit allotments more adequate, ensure eligibility to more vulnerable people such as jobless adults, ex-offenders, college students, and immigrants, and connect more eligible people with program benefits.
-CHN supports ensuring that program funding is adjusted to address unmet needs and to keep pace with inflation.
-CHN supports extending eligibility for SNAP to Puerto Rico and other territories, replacing Puerto Rico's Nutrition Assistance Program's (NAP) limited block grant funding.
-CHN supports additional funding to states to cover the costs of administering SNAP, and supports granting tribal nations the right to administer federal nutrition programs, including SNAP and emergency food programs (TEFAP).
+Congress must invest resources to make benefit allotments more adequate, remove program complexities so that SNAP runs more efficiently, and learn from the lessons of the pandemic, which clearly show that safety net programs are critical and effective tools to fight hunger and poverty.
+CHN supports making replacement benefits permanent so that victims of theft have protections.
+We must work together to ensure eligibility to more vulnerable people such as adults who struggle to find or maintain work, formerly incarcerated individuals, college students, veterans, and immigrants, and connect more eligible people with program benefits.
+CHN supports repealing the law which subjects those with a drug felony to a lifetime ban from SNAP despite having served their time and paid their fines.
+CHN supports ensuring that program funding is adjusted to address unmet needs, keep pace with inflation, and reflect scientific realities.
+CHN supports extending eligibility for SNAP to Puerto Rico and other territories.
+CHN supports additional funding to states to protect program integrity, and supports granting tribal nations the right to administer federal nutrition programs, including SNAP and emergency food programs (TEFAP).

-CHN supports Biden Administration actions to rescind or withdraw final or proposed rules that would undermine states' flexibility to provide assistance to working families with low incomes and high expenses, including proposed rules to undermine Broad-Based Categorical Eligibility and use of the Standard Utility Allowance.
+CHN supports efforts to protect and improve states' flexibility to provide assistance to working families with low incomes and high expenses.

-CHN supports efforts to strengthen and expand access to WIC, investing in the program's unique position at the intersection of food security and public health to address inequities in maternal health and child nutrition, while also ensuring adequate funding to serve all eligible individuals.
+CHN supports efforts to strengthen and expand access to WIC, investing robustly in the program's unique position at the intersection of food security and public health to address inequities in maternal health and child nutrition, while also ensuring adequate funding to serve all eligible individuals.

-CHN supports efforts to strengthen and expand school meals, CACFP, and out-of-school-time nutrition programs.
+CHN supports efforts to protect, strengthen, and expand universal school meals, CACFP, and Summer EBT.
 CHN supports efforts to protect the integrity of the nutrition standards of the child nutrition and school meal programs and WIC by relying on the scientific recommendations of the National Academies of Sciences, Engineering, and Medicine (NASEM).

-CHN supports adequate and anticipated-need funding for all food and nutrition programs during the annual appropriations process - including WIC, NAP, TEFAP, GusNIP, CSFP, FDPIR, Older Adult Nutrition Programs, and the emergency food and shelter programs.
+CHN supports adequate and anticipated-need funding for all food and nutrition programs during the annual appropriations process - including WIC, NAP, TEFAP, GusNIP,CSFP, FDPIR, Older Adult Nutrition Programs, and the emergency food and shelter programs.
+Fully funding these programs is vital to ensure the continuum of federal nutrition programs and the charitable food system can effectively and efficiently serve those in need.